 Is your soul healthy?
 The art of mindful living keeps our eyes open to the glory of God around us.
 Notice and appreciate things like sunlight sparkling on water, the cardinal that lands on the porch, the laughter of children chasing fireflies on a warm evening.

-Travel and vacations, children coming home from college, longer evenings, and gatherings with a few friends provide great opportunities to make memories and invest in meaningful moments with people we love.
+Travel and vacations, children coming home for visits, longer evenings, and gatherings with a few friends provide great opportunities to make memories and invest in meaningful moments with people we love.
 Around here, we love hosting cookouts and game nights.
 Train Dominoes, Hand and Foot, Monopoly Deal, and Code Names are a few of the favorites our family and friends enjoy.
 Have you ever hosted a game night?

 What’s good for your soul this summer?
 One of my favorite summer soul-care activities is summer reading.
 I already have a stack of books calling my name.
 Kicking back with a great book and my toes in the water is my all-time favorite summer refreshing activity.
 How about you?
 What helps you re-set your soul?